 Its hard to know where to start when it comes to replacing your windows.
 We have created a quick list to help you make an educated decision.

 Also, window retailers with proper showrooms are not the fly by night guys.
-Everyone know someone who has put a deposit down on building materials only to find out they went out of business a week later.
-A good retailer has been around for awhile, has a stable knowledgable staff and has a clean welcoming showroom.
+Everyone knows someone who has put a deposit down on building materials only to find out they went out of business a week later.
+A good retailer has been around for a while, has a stable knowledgable staff and has a clean welcoming showroom.

 2. Are you insured?
 Do you have a current WSIB clearance certificate?
 When you are hiring a company to do work in your home it is your responsibility to ensure that they are insured and have a current wsib clearance certificate.
 If something gets seriously damaged during the installation, the companies business insurance will cover it.
 If an installer is hurt at your house, you can be liable unless they have wsib coverage.

 If you take away only one thing reading this article, it is to ask questions!
-A good qualified retailer will be able to confidently answer all your questions, manage your expectations, and find the proper product and service that will make you happy.
+A well-qualified retailer will be able to confidently answer all your questions, manage your expectations, and find the proper product and service that will make you happy.